Stages Of Stress: How Stress Progresses

 Responding to situations this way may make you feel more alert to identify threats or dangers and react accordingly.
 Physiological responses are also beneficial for non-life-threatening situations, potentially enabling you to have more energy or focus when needed.
 However, these responses can deplete energy and cause mental burnout when they occur in the long term.

 When individuals experience a stressful situation, their cognitive abilities may be affected in various ways.
-For example, research has shown that those under stress perform worse on tests of verbal ability and attention than those not under pressure.
+For example, research suggests that those under stress perform worse on tests of verbal ability and attention than those not under pressure.

 In addition, those experiencing stress may have difficulty concentrating, their working memory can be reduced, and their ability to process complex information may become impaired.